seblucas/cops/README.md

 will have to edit /etc/nginx/mime.types to add this line : application/epub+zip epub;

+If you like Docker, you can also [this project](https://github.com/TomNussbaumer/docker-cops)

 # Known problems

 Not a lot, except for the bad quality of the code (first PHP project ever) ;)